Justine writes from her home home in Ohio. She has many featured articles, and has written through Hub-pages for over 10 years.

 Interested in Plants With Healing Powers?

 - Good for heart-related issues.
-(Calms palpitations, reduces high blood pressure, and rapids breathing.)
+(Calms palpitations, reduces high blood pressure, and rapid breathing.)

 - Potential treatment for shock.
 (Because of the calming properties and ability to lower heart rate.)